TNHH0704/MCP-Server-for-Vehicle-Query-v2/Docs/ARCHITECTURE.md

 2. If count exceeds threshold (default 20):
    - Load all messages from database
    - Split into "to summarize" and "to preserve" (last K)
-   - Send messages to Azure OpenAI for summarization
+   - Send messages to GitHub Models API for summarization
    - Receive concise summary text
    - Save as ConversationSummaryEntity with sequence number
    - Delete old messages from database